Understanding our 100-Day Challenge

 Ask the Challenge Strategist to provide a 5-minute overview:

-Recap the focus area and explain why it was chosen.
+• Outline the focus area, and explain why and how it was chosen.

 Questions and answers: Allow the team members time to think of questions, and to write these down on post-it notes.
 Then as a Team Coach, read each question and invite the Challenge Strategist and/or other leaders to respond.

 Thank the leaders for making the time and for their willingness to be ‘put on the spot’.
-Remind them to re-join the team to give feedback on the goal and the plan during the last session of the workshop.
+Remind them to re-join the team to give feedback on the 100-Day Goal and the 100-Day Plan during the last session of the workshop.
 And make sure to let them know they are welcome to stay a little while longer if they have time.

 Step 3.
 What is a 100-Day Challenge?